 Wet ingredients

-- Eggs: you’ll need 2 large eggs and 1 eggwhite.
+- Eggs: These provide structure and moisture, making your waffles light and fluffy.
 Be sure to bring the eggs to room at room temperature.
 To make these pumpkin waffles vegan, sub with flax eggs, chia eggs or whipped aquafaba.

-- Unsweetened Almond milk: or any other milk (dairy-free or not) of your choice
+- Unsweetened Almond milk: Ensures moisture and a slight nutty undertone.
+Or any other milk (dairy-free or not) of your choice

 - Apple cider vinegar: to help make the waffles extra crisp and fluffy.

-- Pumpkin puree: be sure to use pure sugar free canned pumpkin puree (not pumpkin pie filling) or homemade pumpkin puree.
+- Pumpkin puree: Infuses the waffles with that quintessential fall flavor.
+Be sure to use pure sugar free canned pumpkin puree (not pumpkin pie filling) or homemade pumpkin puree.
 Be sure not to use canned pumpkin pie filling though since it’s packed with other sweeteners and fillers.

 - Vanilla extract: bring out the flavors from all the other ingredients.